HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 ## Dataset Description
-Please go to the link below to download the dataset: https://www.kaggle.com/datasets/fmena14/crowd-counting There are 2 datasets used in this project.
-One is a numpy file containing all 2000 image data, the second one contains labels that represent the number of people in each image in a CSV file.
+Please go to the link below to download the dataset: https://www.kaggle.com/datasets/fmena14/crowd-counting

+There are 2 datasets used in this project.

+1. A numpy file containing all 2000 image data.
+2. A CSV files that contains labels that represent the number of people in each image.

 ## The whole model can be divided into the following parts: